mighty-gerbils/gerbil/doc/reference/stdio.md

 returns a new `BufferedReader`, sharing the same buffer, that can read up to `limit` bytes.
 Once the limit is reached, the new buffer signals the end of input.

+Note: there is no double buffering; reading from the delimited reader advances the input on the underlying BufferedWriter.

 #### BufferedReader-reset!
 ```scheme
 (BufferedReader-reset! buf reader)